Moving and Upgrading Databases Safely

 Why Database Migrations Fail in Production

 Most tutorials teach database migrations as a straightforward pattern: write an "up" method to apply the change, write a "down" method to reverse it, run the command.
 This works in development.
-It fails in production for three reasons.
+It fails in production for three reasons, and each one becomes more acute as your system scales beyond a single server.

 State is permanent